DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ## AWS PrivateLink Support

 You can run the Forwarder in a VPC by using AWS PrivateLink to connect to Datadog.
-Note that AWS PrivateLink can only be configured with Datadog organizations in the Datadog US region.
+Note that AWS PrivateLink can only be configured with Datadog organizations using the Datadog US site (i.e. datadoghq.com, not datadoghq.eu).

 1. Follow the [setup instructions](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) to add an endpoint to your VPC for Datadog's **API** service.
 2. Follow the [same procedure](https://docs.datadoghq.com/agent/guide/private-link/?tab=logs#create-your-vpc-endpoint) to add a second endpoint to your VPC for Datadog's **Logs** service.